microsoft/WhatTheHack/XXX-MLOpsFromScratch/Coach/01-TimeSeriesForecasting.md

 ## Success Criteria

-1. Count the number of csv files extracted into /Data folder locally using a Python script in VS Code.
+1. Count the number of CSV files extracted into /Data folder LOCALLY using a Python script in VS Code or any popular IDE.
 2. Creating an ARIMA model locally using VS Code.
 3. Forecasting project imported into Azure DevOps.